 Once you have at least 2,000 points in your American Express Membership Rewards account, you can transfer American Express Membership Rewards points to Virgin Atlantic Flying Club.
 The process is undertaken from within the Amex Membership Rewards portal.

 You’ll need to allow time for the transfer, so plan ahead.
-Amex states that the miles may take up to 5 business days to show up in your Virgin Atlantic Flying Club account.
+Amex states that the miles may take up to five business days to show up in your Virgin Atlantic Flying Club account.

 How to book Air New Zealand awards with Virgin Atlantic

-Once you have your miles, it’s time to book.
+Once you have your Virgin Atlantic miles, it’s time to book.

-Note that partner awards using Virgin Atlantic miles need to be booked over the phone, and you can’t search for Air New Zealand award space using the Virgin Atlantic website.
+Note that partner awards using Virgin Atlantic miles can only be booked over the phone, and you can’t search for Air New Zealand award space using the Virgin Atlantic website.

 While it might start to sound like it’s all too hard, don’t despair.
-As we’ll explain below, Air NZ award space can easily be searched via other partners, and Virgin Atlantic phone agents are generally very good to deal with.
+Air NZ award space can be easily searched via other partners.
+Also, I can confidently say that Virgin Atlantic phone agents are some of the best in the business – they are generally very knowledgeable, able to locate seats quickly and very good to deal with.